microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

 This diagram shows that the first `Navigator` (Navigator(6)) was terminated by the `FailoverDriver`, which then created a second `Navigator` (Navigator(13)).

-The link from this `Navigator` to the `Robot` shows that the `Navigator` registered itself.
+The link from this `Navigator` to the `Robot` shows that the `Navigator` registered itself with the `Robot`.
 What looks bad is that there is no link from the `Robot` to this `Navigator`.
 The `Robot` never sent any request and remained waiting.
 This is in fact the liveness bug!

 But who sent it in the `Active` state?
 The diagram clearly shows that `MovingOnRoute` was the state from which the transition occurred.